 — NFL (@NFL) April 30, 2021

-According to ESPN’s Mel Kiper Jr., the 6-foot-6 QB is his fourth-highest graded quarterback prospect ever, behind only John Elway, Peyton Manning and Andrew Luck.
+The 6-foot-6 QB is Mel Kiper Jr.’s fourth highest-graded quarterback prospect ever, behind only John Elway, Peyton Manning and Andrew Luck.
 Lawrence is the first No. 1 overall pick in Clemson history, after going 34-2 as a starter in three seasons with the Tigers.
 He threw for 10,098 yards, 90 touchdowns and only 17 interceptions, in addition to rushing for 231 yards and 18 touchdowns.

 He’s going to a Jaguars franchise that has lost at least 10 games in nine of the past 10 seasons.
 After winning their first game in the 2020 season, they closed it by losing 15 straight.
 When/if the Jags lose a regular-season game next season, it’ll be the first regular-season loss of Lawrence’s life, according to the NFL Network’s James Palmer.